Yana Toboso: Selected works

 Disney: Twisted-Wonderland is a 2020 mobile game made by Aniplex in collaboration with Walt Disney Japan.
-The game centers around characters inspired by villains from Disney films, and is described as a "villains academy adventure game" that has rhythm game elements and battles.
+The game centers around characters inspired by villains from Disney films and is described as a "villains academy adventure game" that has rhythm game elements and battles.
 The main concept, scenario, and character designs are by Yana Toboso.
+Yana Toboso is also the head of the creative team behind the game's main story and creates most of the current art for the game.